 With the fall festivals behind us, awards season 2018 is well under way.
 Check out our predictions, based on festival play, credible filmmakers, promising ensembles and Oscar-savvy distributors, of what might be in store when nominations are announced on January 23.

 Sundance 2017 introduced the first potential feature contenders: Michael Showalter’s big Amazon Studios sale, “The Big Sick,” a true romance starring writer-actor Kumail Nanjiani, and Sony Pictures Classics’ elegiac gay romance “Call Me By Your Name,” directed by Luca Guadagnino and starring Armie Hammer and “Homeland” breakout Timothée Chalamet as summer lovers, and stalwart Michael Stuhlbarg as the teenager’s father.

 Netflix is campaigning for its $12.5 million pickup of Dee Rees’ post-World War II southern drama “Mudbound” starring Jason Clarke, Carey Mulligan, Garrett Hedlund, Jason Mitchell and an unrecognizable Mary J. Blige.
 Adapted by Rees and Virgil Williams from Hillary Jordan’s 2009 novel, this movie is not small.
 Rees and cinematographer Rachel Morrison executed sweeping, gorgeous cinema with disciplined precision.
-The burgeoning streaming service plans a day-and-date release in a limited number of theaters to qualify for the Oscars.
+The burgeoning streaming service released the film day-and-date on November 17 in a limited number of theaters to qualify for the Oscars.

 Performers grabbing notice at Sundance included Melissa Leo, who steals Maggie Betts’ good-nuns-gone-bad movie “Novitiate” (Sony Pictures Classics); and following last year’s Sundance sleeper “I’ll See You in My Dreams,” Sam Elliott returned in another Brett Haley film, “The Hero” (The Orchard), delivering a moving lead performance as a 70-year-old western star trying to tell the women in his life that he may be dying.
 Get out your handkerchiefs.